 Beth Singleton (she/her/hers) has lived in Muskegon her entire life.
-She is the proud mom of four awesome kids (three born in the hospital, one at home), and has been married to her husband for over 15 years.
+She is the proud mom of five awesome kids (three born in the hospital, two at home), and has been married to her husband for over 15 years.
 They share their home with their three cats.
 As a family, they love going for walks in nature, going to the beach, or just hanging out at home.